davidtchiu/davidtchiu.github.io/teaching/cs261/lab11.map/index.md

 - Now read through the `get()` method, which implements the so-called Linear Probing algorithm, and make sure you understand it fully.
 We first calculate the index based on the hash code of the key and (possibly) perform a linear traversal of the array to search for the key.
 This method then returns the corresponding value when you find the key, or `null` if the key isn't found.

-- Understanding how `get()` works, now implement the `put()` method.
+- Now implement the `put()` method, which behaves a lot like `get()`.
 Recall from lecture that you need to do a couple of things:

   - The index into the array should be calculated the same way as in `get()`: Take the absolute value of the given `key`'s `hashCode()`, and `mod` it by the capacity of the hash table.
 This will tell you the location in the hash table where the key-value can be found or inserted.

   - Next, check to see if that location is `null`.
 If it is, then create a new key-value `Entry` and put it there.
 If not, you need to perform Linear Probing: increment the array index until: (1) you come across a `null`, or (2) you find the given `key`.
 (You may have to "wrap around" to the beginning of the hash table as you search.)
-If (1), insert the `Entry`.
+If (1), insert the `Entry` and return `null`.
 If (2), replace the value, and return the old value.
 If the table is full, you should throw an `IllegalArgumentException` (just for now).

 - Now you can fill in the `values()` and `toString()` methods.
 Note that `toString()` should return a string containing all the key-value entries stored in the map.
 Recall that maps do not guarantee a particular order on its entries, so don't be surprised if your output is in a different order than mine, below: